 They a pretty straightforward concept that involves a special technique of applying a thin film or sheet of vinyl - or other materials - around the entirety of your vehicle.
 Often, the vinyl is printed with a logo or brand that allows the truck to act as a moving advertisement for a company.
 However, lowered pricing and simpler techniques have brought this approach into the consumer market and it is now used very frequently for purely aesthetic reasons.

 Don’t see why you should spend the cash to upgrade yet?
 Let’s run through some of the main highlights.
 We discuss options for truck wraps in our other article as well, but the basics here are the same across the two.

 When you look at the pricing for various options it may certainly seem like they’re a big spend, but they’re not alone.
 Custom paint jobs will often trend higher than a good wrap as there are many more steps involved and high end shops that do it well will cost a premium.
 Consider all the steps involved.
 You need to sand the vehicle, prep it, and then fully repaint which can take a specialist a long time to get through.
 The last thing you want is a mediocre paint job on your new M3 with no way to go back to the way it was!

 In addition to the price difference between a paint job and a wrap, you also have the benefit of being able to bring the vehicle back to original condition when you want to sell it.
 Rather than try to explain to a buyer that your paint shop did a perfect job, you can just take off the vinyl layer if they don’t like it and you’re good as new.
 This also helps if you chose something out there like bright purple.
 Maybe the buyer prefers the standard white / black options.

 While you’re at it, make sure to take some great photos of your sweet ride?
 See my article on car photoshoots tips .

 To be fair, I’m using the term ‘easy’ in a relative sense as wrapping a vehicle well is no simple feat.
 That said, it is easy when compared to painting a vehicle.
 Taking one off is even easier because you don’t have to worry about the air bubbles or making sure there’s no seams.
 All in all though, it’s quite simple to remove it once you’re done with the car.
 That makes it a quick transition for when you’re ready to sell and want to get that top dollar for an original car with a nice untainted coat of paint.

 Most definitely!
 This was one of the primary drivers in the invention of the technology.
 The cool thing about wraps is they can be easily printed on flat material by printers and then placed onto the vehicles.
-This allows for very detailed and high quality images, logos, and more to be showcased.
+This allows for very detailed and high quality vehicle graphics, images, logos, and more to be showcased.
 You may not notice it all the time, but the next stoplight you’re at, take a look around and see how many business vehicles have their logo showcased on them.
 It might be more than you think!

 Considering modern technology in chemistry, you can choose almost any color you can think of these days.
 You've got all the power now.
 Make sure you stand out by choosing something unique!
 If you get overwhelmed, that's ok too.
 You can just stick with some of the basics.
 3M has a huge color selection and different finishes to give you the perfect combo.

 This style is often used for personal vehicles and does a great job at turning down the shinyness and reflections of the vehicle.
 It essentially dulls the color which leaves it with a very unique and attractive look.
 The Porsche above features a matte black and you can tell the light reflection is heavily reduced.
 It doesn’t take a genius looking at this example to see why matte is so popular these days.

 Pricing for automotive wraps varies widely similar to many other aftermarket upgrades.
 It will depend heavily on how you install it, what type you buy, and the size of your vehicle.
 These prices are just the cost of a car wrap vinyl - installation (see below) will run an additional $500-$1500.